Search This Blog

 As I reflected on these combined discussions, I felt that there is a larger disconnect on benefits and value and when different emerging frameworks play with words, the fundamental meaning is lost!
 I would like to call out my reflections from a dental visit blog (Rajagopalan, 2020) where I synthesized the importance of output, capabilities, outcomes, benefits, and value.
 Consequently, I would like to address two big myths!

-• Second, benefits lifecycle (these include the stages benefits identification, benefits analysis & planning, benefits delivery, benefits transition, and benefits sustenance) are done throughout the program lifecycle (program definition, program delivery, and program closure).
+• Second, benefits lifecycle (these include the stages benefits identification, benefits analysis & planning, benefits delivery, benefits transition, and benefits sustenance) is done throughout the program lifecycle (program definition, program delivery, and program closure).
 Benefits are not related to financial ROI alone as customer satisfaction and employee morale are intangible benefits that can't be measured in financial value.
 I recall reading about Infosys being the first Indian company to ever record human resources capital and brand value as an asset in the balance sheet.
-Similarly gain can be increase in non-human capabilities, such as the facilities, equipment, materials, infrastructure, and supplies that can come through vendors, consultants, partners, and suppliers among many things.
+Similarly gain can be increased in non-human capabilities, such as the facilities, equipment, materials, infrastructure, and supplies that can come through vendors, consultants, partners, and suppliers among many things.
 Companies launch programs constantly to address these types of customer and employee satisfaction initiatives as well as non-human resource capabilities (partner expansion, new vendors in the horizontal and vertical integration, mergers & acquisition, strategic expansion initiatives, etc.) So, to say that programs focus on financial metrics alone is incorrect.

-1. Transfer of Risks: Risk Register is maintained throughout the program and its components.
+1. Transfer Risks: Risk Register is maintained throughout the program and its components.
 When we are ready to transition outcomes to operations, some of the risks may not be closed, some risks may be residual, and new risks may be present during the transition (e.g.: Training delivered needed to include subtitles because of the new operational team members have hearing disabilities and will have to have video subtitles for training to be effective).

 2. Review Documentation: One of the things that very frequently slips through the cracks is the documentation.
 Whether it is system or user documentation required for operational success or as part of contractual agreements or for training and maintenance, ensuring that these documentations are accurately reflecting the reality is important.
 Please don't limit yourself to thinking of software specific documentation alone.
-For instance, in order for some benefits to be valuable, there may have to be consumer specific documentation (Patient Guide), physician specific documentation (Important Safety Information, Prescribing Information) and branding documentation (brand guide, style guide, annotated visual aid, etc.) will be mandatory.
+For some benefits to be valuable, there may have to be consumer specific documentation (Patient Guide), physician specific documentation (Important Safety Information, Prescribing Information) and branding documentation (brand guide, style guide, annotated visual aid, etc.) will be mandatory.

-4. Approval and Readiness: Emerging from all the above is the readiness of the governance to validate against traceability, auditability, and compliance to approve the transition to operations.
-Based on lessons learned and retrospectives, additional process may have to be reviewed and modified to facilitate continuous learning and continuous improvement.
+4. Assess Approval and Readiness: Emerging from all the above is the readiness of the governance to validate against traceability, auditability, and compliance to approve the transition to operations.
+Based on lessons learned and retrospectives, additional processes may have to be reviewed and modified to facilitate continuous learning and continuous improvement.

 So, TREAD carefully when transitioning benefits and don't fall victim to benefits are no longer relevant in Agile approaches or benefits only represent the financial ROI.